Global Hadamard form for the Green Function in Schwarzschild space-time: Introduction

-As an illustration of the usefulness and the properties of the mentioned Bessel function representation, we calculate and plot its leading order term (that is before carrying the full large-$\ell$ expansion) and compare it with an `exact' calculation of the GF obtained using an independent method developed in~\cite{CDOW13}.
+As an illustration of the usefulness and the properties of the mentioned Bessel function representation, we calculate and plot (in Fig.~\ref{fig:Bessel exp}) its leading order term (that is after carrying out an $\ell$-mode decomposition but before carrying the full expansion for large-$\ell$) and compare it with an `exact' calculation of the GF obtained using an independent method developed in~\cite{CDOW13}.

+As mentioned above, the singularity structure and `sum of Hadamard forms' is valid whenever the Hadamard series of a certain wave equation on $\Mtwo$ converges.
+In this paper we further present numerical studies which provide strong evidence that convergence holds on large domains of $\Mtwo$.
+It is an open question as to whether or not convergence holds throughout $\Mtwo$; convergence would imply global-in-time validity of our results.

+Specifically, we compare our analytical expressions for the global divergences of the GF against an ``exact" semi-analytical calculation of the full GF.
+We find remarkable agreement for points $x'$ timelike-separated from $x$ up to distances which are quite ``far" from it.
+This indicates that the region where the Hadamard form converges uniformly is either equal to the whole of $\Mtwo$ or, at least, that it includes regions that correspond to extending well beyond the normal neighbourhood of a point in the 4-dimensional Schwarzschild spacetime.
+Furthermore, for points $x'$ ``near" $x$, our expression in terms of geometrical quantities in $\Mtwo$ for the direct divergence in the Hadamard form \eqref{eqhada} has been successfully used in the works~\cite{JACMK2019, CNOW:2019,OToole:2021} to greatly facilitate the practical calculation of the GF.
+Thus, these works corroborate our useful expression for the direct divergence.

+We also provide another, separate representation for the GF in Schwarzschild spacetime.
+This other representation also starts from the Bessel series but, instead of carrying out a large-$\ell$ expansion of its summands, we essentially express the full $\ell$-sum of the $\ell$-dependent factor in the summands as integrals of the GF in PH spacetime.
+This new representation not only is of value in itself (in that it offers a way of calculating the GF in Schwarzschild partly via the GF in PH, which is much easier to calculate) but also we use it to derive the global singularity structure of the GF in Schwarzschild in an alternative way from that mentioned above (namely, via a large-$\ell$ expansion of the modes of the GF in Schwarzschild), thus offering a check of our results.

 For the reader who is only interested in our main results rather than the details of the calculation, we here note our main equations.
-Eq.(\ref{eq:sum Hads}) is our global sum of Hadamard forms for the GF in Schwarzschild space-time, which explicitly shows the full structure of the divergences when the points are connected by a null geodesic.
-This form is not valid at caustics, though.
-We address this in Eq.(\ref{eq:GR,gamma=0}), which gives the explicit full form of the divergences of the GF at caustics in the case when the angular separation $\gamma$ between the two points is zero; Eq.(\ref{eq:GR,gamma=pi}) gives the structure in the case of antipodal points, $\gamma=\pi$.
+Eq.~(\ref{eq:sum Hads}) (see also \eqref{eq:GF Schw from PH discont}) is our sum of Hadamard forms for the GF in Schwarzschild spacetime, which explicitly shows the full structure of the divergences when the points are connected by a null geodesic.
+As mentioned, this form is not valid at caustics, where $\gamma=0$ or $\pi$.
+We address this in Eq.~\eqref{eq:Grl-caustic-0}, which gives the explicit full form of the divergences of the GF at caustics in the case $\gamma=0$; Eq.~\eqref{eq:Grl-caustic-pi} gives the structure in the case of antipodal points, $\gamma=\pi$.
+Finally, Eq.~\eqref{eq:GF Schw from GF PH} is the expression for the GF in Schwarzschild in terms of integrals of the GF in PH, and \eqref{eq:GF Schw Had PH} is a version of it after using the Hadamard form for the GF in PH.